 After completing her Ph.D., Dr. Jarvik enrolled at Case Western Reserve University School of Medicine in Cleveland, Ohio, completing her M.D. in 1954.
 She then returned to New York and continued her geriatric research at Columbia's department of psychiatry and at the New York State Psychiatric Institute.
-In the early 1970s Dr. Jarvik headed west, becoming professor of psychiatry and biobehavioral sciences at the University of California, Los Angeles.
+In the early 1970s, Dr. Jarvik headed west, becoming professor of psychiatry and biobehavioral sciences at the University of California, Los Angeles (UCLA).
 There, she established the first inpatient psychogeriatric unit and the first course in behavioral sciences for first-year medical students.
-She recruited a diverse faculty from many departments throughout UCLA to particpate in this introductory course.
+She recruited a diverse faculty from many departments throughout UCLA to participate in this introductory course.

-From 1987 to 1993 Dr. Jarvik served as 'Distinguished Physician' in the Deaprtment of Veterans Affairs.
-She traveled throughout the United States in oredr to meet and interact with physicians in various specialties, nursing staff and other health care workers as well as mental health specialsts, researchers and administrators, so that she could heighten their awareness to the needs of older veterans (mostly World War II veterans).
-She visited more than half of the VA Medical Centers at least once, and made numerous trips to VA Headquarters in Washington, DC, to consult on strategies and implementation.
+From 1987 to 1993, Dr. Jarvik served as 'Distinguished Physician' in the Department of Veterans Affairs.
+She traveled throughout the United States in order to meet and interact with physicians in various specialties, nursing staff, and other health care workers, as well as mental health specialists, researchers, and administrators, so that she could heighten their awareness of the needs of older veterans (mostly World War II veterans).
+She visited more than half of the VA Medical Centers at least once and made numerous trips to VA Headquarters in Washington, DC, to consult on strategies and implementation.
 Through face-to-face meetings, rounds, lectures, seminars and workshops, she was able to provide information, increase interest in the older veterans and facilitate the start of new training, treatment and research programs throughout the VA system.

 In 1988, with Dr. Gary Small, Dr. Jarvik co-authored Parentcare: A Commonsense Guide for Adult Children.
 Written for the "sandwich generation"adults caring for both their children and their parents at the same timethe book was one of the first guides of its kind.
 Dr. Jarvik explained, "The book came about because I saw in research subjects how involved the children became in their parents' healthcare and their parents' lives.
 I learned how they were committed to helping their parents, how they were bewildered by their new unexpected responsibilities and the unforeseen changes in their relationships with their parents."

-Professor emeritus in the department of psychiatry and behavioral sciences at the University of California, Los Angeles, Dr. Jarvik summed up her life in academic medicine, "My career in aging spanned the field from mental changes, to psychiatric aspects, to genetic changes, chromosomal changes, also drug treatment and psychological treatments."
-She added that throughout her career it was the elderly patients, their spouses, children, siblings and other relatives who made it possible for her to pursue her research, and who contirbuted so much to the increasing knowledgde base on aging.
+While professor emeritus in the department of psychiatry and behavioral sciences at the University of California, Los Angeles, Dr. Jarvik summed up her life in academic medicine, "My career in aging spanned the field from mental changes, to psychiatric aspects, to genetic changes, chromosomal changes, also drug treatment and psychological treatments."
+She added that throughout her career, it was the elderly patients, their spouses, children, siblings and other relatives who made it possible for her to pursue her research, and who contributed so much to the increasing knowledge base on aging.